mendix/docs/content/appstore/connectors/opc-ua.md

 ## 2 Installation

 Import the [OPC UA Client connector](https://appstore.home.mendix.com/link/app/114874/) module into your app.
-Instructions for doing this are in [How to use App Store Content in Studio Pro](/appstore/general/app-store-content).
+Instructions for doing this are in [How to Use App Store Content in Studio Pro](/appstore/general/app-store-content).

 You will see the new module in the **App Store modules** section of the **Project Explorer**.